There are usually a number of different soil layers underneath a house.

-A complete foundation replacement in Fountain Hills.
+A complete foundation replacement in Buckeye.
 The house is placed on temporary supports while the foundation is excavated and replaced.

 To completely replace your home's foundation, the soil will have to be removed from around your home and your home will be jacked up and placed on temporary supports.